Ophir: India

 A Dictionary of the Bible by Sir William Smith, published in 1863, notes the Hebrew word for parrot Thukki, derived from the Classical Tamil for peacock Thogkai and Sinhalese "tokei", joins other Classical Tamil words for ivory, cotton-cloth and apes preserved in the Hebrew Bible.
-This theory of Ophir's location in Uvari in Tamil Nadu is further supported by other historians.
+This theory of Ophir's location on southern Indian Coast is further supported by other historians.

 The most likely location on the coast of Kerala conjectured to be Ophir is Poovar in Thiruvananthapuram District (though some Indian scholars also suggest Beypore as a possible location).

 Earlier in the 19th century, Max Müller and other scholars identified Ophir with Abhira, near the Indus River in modern-day state of Gujarat, India.
 According to Benjamin Walker Ophir is said to have been a town of the Abhira tribe.

-In Jewish tradition, Ophir is often associated with Uvari, a place in the Indian subcontinent, (Note: Fourteenth-century biblical commentator, Nathanel ben Isaiah, writes: "And Ophir, and Havilah, and Jobab (Gen. 10:29), these are the tracts of countries in the east, being those of the first clime," and which first clime, according to al-Biruni, the sub-continent of India falls entirely therein.) named for one of the sons of Joktan.
+In Jewish tradition, Ophir is often associated with Uvari, a village in the Indian state of Tamil Nadu, (Note: Fourteenth-century biblical commentator, Nathanel ben Isaiah, writes: "And Ophir, and Havilah, and Jobab (Gen. 10:29), these are the tracts of countries in the east, being those of the first clime," and which first clime, according to al-Biruni, the sub-continent of India falls entirely therein.) named for one of the sons of Joktan.
 Ibn Sa'd says in his Kitab at-Tabaqat al-Kabir that the Indians, the Sindhis and the Bindis are the descendants of Yufir (Ophir).